 - Musculoskeletal conditions

 It is recommended that you remind yourself why is warming up important before you try any stretches.
 After that, you can set a routine in place and make the moves you need to stay flexible and limber.
 If you are short on time, do gentle moves while remaining seated.
 Maintain a soft, steady breathing pattern and don’t hold your breath.
-Over time this will become a habit and will lower your chances of a number of medical conditions.
+Over time this will become a habit and will lower your chances of several medical conditions.

 The best stretches for anyone with a desk job